- 1 year full-time

 - 2 years part-time

-In addition to external placements, we can also offer placement opportunities in-house through our up and coming exercise referral scheme.
-This, in conjunction with a range of local initiatives, will provide a holistic health and wellbeing ‘hub’ which will serve the local community with provision such as gym and class-based exercise, nutrition and weight management information, smoking cessation, cooking classes and specialist training programmes for a range of clinical conditions.
-These will all be taught in our Sports Complex by fully trained staff and students
+In addition to external placements, we also offer in-house placement opportunities through Solent Exercise Referral.
+In partnership with Hampshire, Southampton and Isle of Wight CCG and a range of local initiatives, such as the Saints Foundation, the scheme provides a holistic health and wellbeing ‘hub’ which serves the Southampton and West Hampshire regions with provision such as gym and class-based exercise, nutrition and weight management information, smoking cessation, cooking classes and specialist training programmes for a range of clinical conditions - all delivered by students.

 Got a question about this course?